TrainerHol/GhoulStickerVault/DOCKER_SETUP.md

 ## Database Management

-The SQLite database is stored in the `./data` directory on your host machine, which is mounted as a volume in the Docker container.
+The SQLite database (stickers.db) is stored in the root directory of your project on your host machine and is mounted as a volume in the Docker container.
 This ensures that your data persists even if the container is removed or rebuilt.

 ## Troubleshooting